 The Department of Modern Languages will continue to implement a communicative approach to teaching, as well as continue monitoring the needs of the students who major in Spanish.
-In Spring 2008 the capstone course SP480: Spanish Advanced Conversation and Composition will be offered for the first time.
-That course will allow for more integration of theory and practice, since students will be able to work in a special project relevant to their major.
-Those students who are double major will be able to work in a project that put together the acquired knowledge in both fields.
+In Spring 2008 the capstone course SP480: Spanish Advanced Conversation and Composition was offered for the first time, and will be offered every Spring semester.
+That course will allow for more integration of theory and practice, since students will be working in a special project relevant to their major.
+Those students who are double major will continue to be able to work in a project that put together the acquired knowledge in both fields.
+In the Spring 2008 semester, students from the capstone course participated in the Celebrations of Scholarship event, showing their achievements in their research.
+The Department is planning to continue with that tradition.